daler/docker-rw2019/README.md

 ## Overview of BioContainers

 When working with Docker in bioinformatics, thousands of images are already available for your use.

+Every bioconda package has a corresponding BioContainers image.

 We will use an existing container for `samtools`.

---
+---

-Here is the process of finding which image to use:
+## Finding which image to use

 - Visit https://bioconda.github.io
 - Search for `samtools`